arubybonilla/nyc-murder-map-2022/README.md

 # nyc-murder-map-2022
-Murder Statistics in NYC (Map Assignment 2022)
+Murder Statistics in NYC by Police Precincts (Map Assignment 2022)